What are the symptoms of a clogged heater core?

 - Coolant leakage visible inside the cabin or a damp smell

 What do these signs mean?
 A noticeable difference in airflow could indicate that the heater core fins have been clogged and are restricting airflow.
 A coolant smell or visible coolant leakage inside the car is a bit more sinister.
-This is likely due to a hole in the core somewhere and the coolant is escaping into the cabin.
+This is likely due to a hole in the core somewhere and the coolant escaping into the cabin.
 This is typically where heater cores are situated.
-It may need to be replaced in order to get the system working although sometimes sealing the leak is possible.
+It may need to be replaced in order to get the system working again.

 Important tip: coolant leakage inside the cabin can be dangerous for several reasons.
 Liquid near or on the pedals can make them slippery, and the liquid itself can encourage mould or rust which can then corrode the floor of your car.